Uberspace/lab/source/guide_jenkins.rst

 First connect and initial password
 ----------------------------------

-Now you can go to ci.yourdomain.de and see the Jenkins_ asking for your initial password.
-Normally this would show up in the logs or stdout of the war, but we don't need that as it is also stored in ~/Jenkins/jenkins_home/secrets/initialAdminPassword.
+Now you can go to ``https://isabell.uber.space`` and see the Jenkins asking for your initial password.
+It is stored in ``~/Jenkins/jenkins_home/secrets/initialAdminPassword``.

 ::